DHTMLX/docs-suite/docs/optimus_guides/index.md

 }
 ~~~

 The example is pretty simple.
-We've just initialized the dhtmlxDataView widget and returned it as a view.
+We've just initialized the DHTMLX DataView widget and returned it as a view.

-- the example of View returned as a DHTMLX widget that contains several Views:
+- the example of the View returned as a DHTMLX widget that contains several Views:

 ~~~js
 import { View } from "dhx-optimus";